DataDog/documentation/content/en/containers/amazon_ecs/_index.md

 ## Setup

 To monitor your ECS containers and tasks, deploy the Datadog Agent as a container **once on each EC2 instance** in your ECS cluster.
-You can do this by creating a Task Definition for the Datadog Agent container and deploying it as a daemon service.
+You can do this by creating a task definition for the Datadog Agent container and deploying it as a daemon service.
 Each Datadog Agent container then monitors the other containers on its respective EC2 instance.

 The following instructions assume that you have configured an EC2 cluster.
 See the [Amazon ECS documentation for creating a cluster][4].